Advice for DIYers

 If your home was built before 1978, it is safest to assume that there is lead-based paint present in your home and conduct all renovations or repairs in a lead-safe manner.

 Another option is to test the paint in the areas that will be disturbed during your renovations or repairs to determine if lead-based paint is present.
 At a low cost, you can buy a lead test kit at a local hardware or home store.
 These can be a good first step in determining if there is lead present, but directions must be followed precisely.
-Watch this video to see How to use a 3M Lead Check Swab to test for lead in your home.

 If you want to definitively determine if you have lead paint, you can hire a certified lead inspector or risk assessor to identify the presence and exact location of the lead throughout your home.